 Always be sure to balance your time frame against your loan needs.
 If you need money immediately, you won’t have time for some of the longer-term options below.

 As already mentioned, one of the best ways to boost your bad credit loan approval odds is to get a co-signer.
 Co-signers agree to cover the loan if you end up defaulting on it.

 Co-signers should have a higher credit score than you or assets that boost their net worth.
 This will make lenders much more likely to look favorably on your application.
 It’s also required for students, who don’t have incomes or job histories to rely on.

 Ask for a Smaller Loan

-Another simple thing that you can do to increase your chances of getting a loan that takes no time at all is reducing how much you ask for.
+Another simple thing that you can do to increase your chances of getting a no credit check loan that takes no time at all is reducing how much you ask for.
 A smaller loan is less of a risk for a lender and is easier for you to pay back.